Country summary

 The full policies and action analysis can be found here.

 We rate Indonesia’s conditional NDC target as “Critically insufficient” when compared to modelled domestic pathways.
 The “Critically insufficient” rating indicates that Indonesia’s internationally supported target in 2030 reflect minimal to no action and are not at all consistent with modelled domestic pathways limiting warming to 1.5°C temperature.
+If all countries were to follow Indonesia’s approach, warming would exceed 4°C.

-We rate Indonesia’s unconditional target as “Critically insufficient” when compared to its fair share emissions allocation.
-This rating indicates that Indonesia’s fair share target in 2030 reflects minimal to no action and is not at all consistent with its fair share of the global mitigation effort to limit warming to 1.5°C. If all countries were to follow Indonesia’s approach, warming would exceed 4°C.
+We rate Indonesia’s unconditional target as “Highly Insufficient” when compared to its fair share emissions allocation.
+This rating indicates that Indonesia’s fair share target in 2030 is not consistent with the Paris Agreement’s 1.5°C temperature limit and lead to rising, rather than falling, emissions.
+If all countries were to follow Indonesia’s approach, warming could reach over 3°C and up to 4°C.

 Further analysis